Peterpiotr/siguren-documentation/docs/source/equipment/control-interface/ms-hmi.rst

 - Displayng value of  brake counter
 - Displayng warning and fault messages and guidance on how to solve them
 - Displaying log of events.
 Last 10 events are stored in memory after MSHMI reset or power off
-- Change the MotoSuiveur configuration.
+- Change the MotoSuiveur settings.
 Configuration has a secure access code at different levels
 - Display maintenance information of MotoSuiveur